microsoft/lisa/pytest/DESIGN.md

 open to us, this plugin actually provides a hook, `pytest_xdist_make_scheduler` that exists specifically to “implement custom tests distribution logic.”

+Figuring out the requirements of our test scheduler and designing the best algorithm will require further discussion and design review.
+For the purposes of moving forward, we are not blocked, as the eventual implementation can be dropped in-place with minimal effort.

 ## pytest-lisa

 ### What are the user modes?